 If you or someone you know has developed a vaping-related illness, contact our attorneys to discuss your options.
-At McGowan, Hood & Felder, we zealously represent personal injury clients and protect their right to compensation for their losses and damages.
+At McGowan, Hood, Felder & Phillips, we zealously represent personal injury clients and protect their right to compensation for their losses and damages.
 We’ll fight for you.
 Call us at 803-327-7800 or reach out to us through our contact page.
 We serve clients throughout South Carolina.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.